omarathon/tabula/docs/commands.md

 Binding data from the request
 -----------------------------

-Any Controller `@ModelAttribute` is eligible for binding data from the request when it's passed in if it's then included as a method parameter to the method that accepts the request.
+Any parameter in a request-mapped Controller method that is annotated with `@ModelAttribute` is eligible for binding data from the request.
 This handles primitive types fine and *Java* collections such as a `java.util.List` or an `Array`.

 Typically you'd declare the binding parameters as part of a mixed in trait that you then pass into your command, e.g.: